joinpursuit/Pursuit-Core-Standards/curricula/android.md

 	<ul>
 	We expect fellows to write code which can:
 		<li>access an individual character from a String utilizing the .charAt() method, and passing in the particular location of that character by its index as an argument, where 0 is the index of the first character, 1 is the index of the second character, etc.</li>
-		<li>aquire the number of characters within the String by calling the length() method, and understanding that the index of the last character in the String will always be equal to the value of the .length() method call,minus the integer one (1)</li>
+		<li>aquire the number of characters within the String by calling the length() method, and understanding that the index of the last character in the String will always be equal to the value of the .length() method call, minus the integer one (1)</li>
 		<li>compare to Strings to see if they are equivalent in value by calling the .equals() method on one of the Strings, then passing in another String as an argument to compare the two</li>
 	</ul>
 <li>The For Loop, or a more elegant While Loop</li>